plfa/plfa.github.io/src/plfa/part3/Adequacy.lagda.md

 In a moment we prove that `𝕍` is preserved when going from a greater value to a lesser value: if `𝕍 v c` and `v' ⊑ v`, then `𝕍 v' c`.
-This property, named `𝕍-sub`, is needed by the main lemma in the case for the `sub` rule.
+This property, named `sub-𝕍`, is needed by the main lemma in the case for the `sub` rule.

-To prove `𝕍-sub`, we in turn need the following property concerning values that are not greater than a function, that is, values that are equivalent to `⊥`.
+To prove `sub-𝕍`, we in turn need the following property concerning values that are not greater than a function, that is, values that are equivalent to `⊥`.
 In such cases, `𝕍 v (clos (ƛ N) γ')` is trivially true.